RelevanceAI/relevanceai/README.md

 ### Pull Update Push

 Update documents within your collection based on a rule customised by you.
-The Pull-Update-Push Function loops through every document in your collection, brings it to your local computer where a function is applied (specified by you) and reuploaded to either an new collection or updated in the same collection.
+The Pull-Update-Push function loops through every document in your collection, brings it to your local computer where a function is applied (specified by you) and reuploaded to either an new collection or updated in the same collection.
 There is a logging functionality to keep track of which documents have been updated to save on network requests.

 For example, consider a scenario where you have uploaded a dataset called 'test_dataset' containing integers up to 200.